Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 - Content may contain errors or become outdated
 - We are not liable for any inaccuracies
 - Users should verify information with official sources
-- Practice scores may not predict actual SAT performance
+- Practice scores may not predict actual standardized test performance

 ### Score Improvement Disclaimer
-**We do not guarantee SAT score improvements.** Results depend on:
+**We do not guarantee standardized test score improvements.** Results depend on:
 - Individual student effort and study habits
 - Starting skill level and academic background
 - Amount and consistency of practice
 - Use of additional study resources

-### Official SAT Information
+### Official Standardized Test Information
 - We are not affiliated with College Board
-- Official SAT information should be obtained from collegeboard.org
+- Official standardized test information should be obtained from collegeboard.org
 - Our Service provides practice, not official testing
-- Registration for actual SAT exams must be done through College Board
+- Registration for actual standardized test exams must be done through College Board

 ---